 So you're planning a trip overseas?
 Fantastic!
 Here are 29 things you should do in preparation for the journey of a lifetime!

-Before Backpacking Overseas - a Checklist
+Before Travelling Overseas - a Checklist

 1. Check the local weather forecasts before packing